Lesson 11: Additional Processes for Fuels from Biomass

 - utilize the information on each to supplement biofuel liquids conversion technologies;

-- evaluate best methods to date for biofuel liquids conversion technologies.
+- evaluate the best methods to date for biofuel liquids conversion technologies.

 This is the final lesson of the course.
-This lesson will take us two weeks to complete.
-You should complete reading through Lesson 12 during the first week.
-Your Final Project will be due at the conclusion of the second week.
-In addition, Exam #4 will be offered during Final Exam Week.
-Please refer to the Course Syllabus for specific time frames and due dates.
-Specific directions for the assignments below can be found within this lesson.
+This lesson will take two weeks to complete.
+You should complete the reading during the first week.
+Your Final Project will be due at the time specified and there will be Quiz #5.
+Please refer to the Course Syllabus for specific time frames and assignment due dates.